 This course teaches students to code fluently using the Java programming language.
-Success in this year-long course will help prepare for the College Board's AP "Computer Science A" exam in May.
-Course content begins with fundamental programming concepts then focuses on object-oriented programming.
-Students will engage in a step-wise progression of programming instruction and challenges including common software development and engineering practices.
-College credit may be available based on passing the AP test and depending on individual University requirements.
+Success in this year-long course will help you prepare for the College Board's AP "Computer Science A" exam in May.
+Using the curriculum from Code.org, you will first learn about object-oriented programming and then develop your fundamental programming skills by learning about writing algorithms, arrays, array lists, recursion, searching and sorting.
+College credit may be available by passing the AP test, subject to your college's requirements.